 As silence as snow

-Did you ever walk downtown New York city after a big snowstorm?
-The city will never be quieter, because snow provides silence.
-Fresh snow consists more than 90% air.
-The air in snow absorb sound waves.
+Did you ever walk downtown New York City after a big snowstorm?
+The city will never be quieter because snow provides silence.
+Fresh snow consists of more than 90% air.
+The air in snow absorbs sound waves.
 But as soon as the surface of the snow hardens the snow reflects the sound.